Blog: UK grocery adjudicator could receive power to fine

 And, of course, the issue of payment terms, for example, spreads further along the supply chain than between retailer and direct supplier, with companies including Premier Foods and 2 Sisters Food Group in the spotlight in recent weeks for how they pay their suppliers.

-Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Free-from, Fresh produce, Frozen, Ice cream, Meat & poultry, Natural & organic, Retail, Seafood, Snacks, World foods
+Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Free-from, Fresh produce, Frozen, Ice cream, Meat & poultry, Natural & organic, Retailers, Seafood, Snacks, World foods